An engineer at heart who knows how to get rid of unwanted furry animals.

 A. No, construction noise does not disturb sewer rats.
 They are likely to remain in their underground lairs happily eating cockroaches until a manhole cover is removed or direct excavation opens the sewer.

-Q. Do rats prefer some sewers more than others?
+Q. Do rats prefer some sewers over others?

 A. Yes.
 Any sewer line attached to a garbage disposal provides rats with a food supply.